Subfly/iMark/README.md

 - Users can save any type of link by providing a label to it.
 - Users can create their own folders for easier categorization.
+- Users can create tags for easier categorization.
 - Users can save links to folder, in order to easily categorize them.
+- Users can add how many tags they want to a bookmark, as well as remove any tag.
 - Users can search their bookmarks by their label or description.
+- Users can be move their bookmarks to any other folder.

 ### Nonfunctional